 Sound Tribe Sector Nine has been a uniquely special force in the music world for many years now.
-Their evolution as musicians has been as other worldly as the content of their music.
-Like any true long lasting band, evolution is necessary for longevity.
-Innovation has been at their forefront for two decades.
+Their evolution as musicians has been as otherworldly as the content of their music.
+Like any true long-lasting band, evolution is necessary for longevity.
+Innovation has been at its forefront for two decades.
 Their energy and creativity is what brings loyal fans back to see them time and time again.
 As we made another revolution around the sun, we are presented with a new year to celebrate change and growth.
 “Light Years” is the third track off of their newest album entitled The Universe Inside as well as the name of this New Year’s Eve run.
 In the band’s own words describing this event, “Light Years is featured as an interlude on our new album.
-To us it's both literal - the distance time travels in a year - and the thread of memories that together form the perception of a particular time period.
-It highlights NYE as a time to reflect on the past and manifest the future.”
+To us it's both literal - the distance-time travels in a year - and the thread of memories that together form the perception of a particular time period.
+It highlights NYE as a time to reflect on the past and manifests the future.”

 The second set started with countdown to the New Year starting at eight and then going into “Vapors > Only Light Remains > Vapors > Oil and Water > F Word.”
 The party got turned up when the band went into the wah bass slappy disco “Get Loud.”
 “Water > Oil & Water” slowed things down a bit until the captivating conclusion of the set with “Orbital” and “World Go Round,” which was a brilliant display of lighting engineer Saxton Waller’s continued luminescent genius.